zenml-io/zenml/docs/book/features/cloud-pipelines.md

 #### Local orchestrator

 This is the default orchestrator for ZenML pipelines.
-It runs pipelines sequentially as a Python process in it's local environment.
+It runs pipelines sequentially as a Python process in its local environment.
 You can use this orchestrator for quick experimentation and work on smaller datasets in your local environment.

 #### Airflow